tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 If you are asking for referrals out of the cold, it does not belong to the above two categories.

-Referrals are also effective when you don't need the referral.
-In this case, I am still willing the give a referral so that I can serve to provide an alternative point of view.
+Referrals are also effective when you don't need the referral (your profile is similar to the profiles that we usually interview).
+In this case, I am still willing the give a referral so that I can serve as an alternative point of view.
 Of course, my observations may still be reported to the hiring manager.

-I decline to give a referral when I could not easily identify something that recruiters might not be able to appreciate.
-You are still free to apply through the typical application process.
+I will decline to give a referral when I could not easily identify something that recruiters might not be able to appreciate.
+You are still free to apply through the typical application process, and you should.

 ## What to include in your reach-out